 The City of Copenhagen established the European School Copenhagen in 2014 to provide more international school places in Copenhagen.
 It was furthermore established to give opportunities for a broader group of international employees and parents wanting to offer their children an international schooling without having to pay the relatively high cost of the existing international schools in the greater Copenhagen Area.

-The Quality Report is a yearly report on the quality of the school done in cooperation with, and for, the administration in the City of Copenhagen.
+The school’s Quality Report is completed in cooperation with, and for, the administration in the City of Copenhagen.

 National Examination on the Wellbeing of Pupils